-- Site Administrator reviews Summary/Recommendations with student, parent, and appropriate staff. - This team completes the Student Supervision Plan by identifying recommendations that are appropriate and feasible to implement. - o If necessary, complete Targeted Student Protection Plan and/or Student Safety Plan.
+- Site Administrator reviews Summary/Recommendations that will be implemented with student, parent, and appropriate staff. - This site team completes the Student Supervision Plan by identifying recommendations that are appropriate and feasible to implement. - If necessary, complete Targeted Student Protection Plan and/or Student Safety Plan.